kamikazebr/portifolio/README.md

 # Felipe Novaes Rocha - Portfolio

-Personal portfolio of Felipe Novaes Rocha, developer and researcher with 30 years of experience in emerging technologies.
+Personal portfolio of Felipe Novaes Rocha, developer and researcher with 18 years of professional experience in emerging technologies.

 ## 🚀 Technologies